WyattTechnology/WAkka/readme.md

   is a `PersistResult` which is either the result of the action, or a lifecycle event (recovery finished, recovery failed, or the result of the simple action was rejected by the persistence system).
+* `persistSkippable`: Similar to `persist`, but `SkippableEvent<'T>` must be returned.
+If `SkippableEvent.Persist value` is used, then `value` will be persisted and returned.
+If `SkippableEvent.SkipPersist value` is used, then `value` will be returned, but it will not be persisted.
+During recovery, only the events that used `SkippableEvent.Persist` will be returned.
 * `persistSimple`: Run the given simple action and persist the result.
 When the actor is recovering from a crash the simple action is skipped and the persisted result is returned.
 Just the result of the simple action is returned, persistence lifecycle events are filtered out.
 If an action result is rejected by the persistence system or recovery fails then the actor will be stopped.
+* `persistSkippableSimple`: Similar to `persistSimple`, but `SkippableEvent<'T>` must be returned.
+If `SkippableEvent.Persist value` is used, then `value` will be persisted and returned.
+If `SkippableEvent.SkipPersist value` is used, then `value` will be returned, but it will not be persisted.
+During recovery, only the events that used `SkippableEvent.Persist` will be returned.
 * `isRecovering`: Gets whether the actor is currently recovering or not.

 To make the stateful example above work as an event sourced actor we would do: